Hands On With The Cartier ID Two

-In 2009, Cartier introduced the ID One, the first adjustment free watch — it is lubrication free and insensitive to shocks, temperature and magnetic fields.
+In 2009, Cartier introduced the ID One, the first adjustment free watch — it is lubrication free and insensitive to shocks, temperature, and magnetic fields.
 The Cartier ID Two builds on the original concept — and takes it to another level.

 The “ID Two” concept is simple: by reducing energy waste inside the case, the efficiency of a watch can be greatly increased.
 While the idea is simple, implementing it into a functioning timepiece, is an entirely different story.
 Within Cartier’s independent think tank (the ID “Innovation and Development” team), the ID Two was developed over of period of 5 years.
-The resulting technologies, are by far, some of the most advanced ever used in the watchmaking.
+The resulting technologies are by far, some of the most advanced ever used in the watchmaking.

-According to Cartier, inside a watch case 75% of its energy is wasted through various friction and from air resistance.
-“The case may be airtight but inside it each moving part, however small, undergoes aerodynamic pressure which dampens its movement.”
+According to Cartier, inside a watch case, 75% of its energy is wasted through various friction and from air resistance.
+“The case may be airtight but inside it, each moving part, however small, undergoes aerodynamic pressure which dampens its movement.”
 To reduce air resistance, automakers design sleek aerodynamic cars with low drag coefficients (Cx).
 This improves efficiency by reducing the air drag and therefore the energy consumption needed to operate.
 Along those same lines, Cartier essentially decided to reduce the drag coefficient, within the watch case.
 By removing the air inside the case and by making sleeker and lighter components, with improved designs — they were able to produce a more efficient watch.

 The Cartier ID Two consumes 2 times less energy than a typical modern timepiece.
-Apart from the performance advantages that were carried over from the ID One’s technology — regulation and lubrication free operation and insensitivity to shock, temperature and magnetic fields — the ID Two’s main performance advantage is its massive 32-day power reserve.
+Apart from the performance advantages that were carried over from the ID One’s technology — regulation and lubrication free operation and insensitivity to shock, temperature, and magnetic fields — the ID Two’s main performance advantage is its massive 32-day power reserve.

 How specifically did Cartier achieve such a feat?

 First off, to create an airtight case without the risk of leaks, the engineers had to design the case in just two parts, without any screws.
-The seals between the single case block (which makes up all of the case except for the back) and the back, as well as those surrounding the crown, have been made more airtight by addition of nanoparticles.
+The seals between the single case block (which makes up all of the case except for the back) and the back, as well as those surrounding the crown, have been made more airtight by the addition of nanoparticles.
 Inside the ceramic case, the movement beats inside in an absolute vacuum, with its beautiful state-of-the-art mechanics visible through the entirely transparent case.